CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 Remember that you can use the help command like: `openstack help database` and the flag `--help` to find out more about the different commands.

 ## Creating a  database instances
-1. Make sure that you have sourced the openrc file that you donwloaded from https://pukki.dbaas.csc.fi
+1. Make sure that you have sourced the openrc file that you downloaded from https://pukki.dbaas.csc.fi

 2. Before creating a database it is a good idea to know what kind of setting you want to use.
 These are the main things that you want to collect: